Betsy1028/Responsive-Website/README.md

-This is a fake portfolio page created for a school project.
+This is a portfolio page created for a school project.